On World Habitat Day, volunteers help Dubuque family move toward a home of its own

 A NEW HOME

-Miller is most excited about her new home's kitchen and dining room space.
+Miller is most excited about her new home’s kitchen and dining room.

-In their current residence, the kitchen lacks space and the family usually eats their meals in separate rooms.
+In the family's current residence, the kitchen lacks space, and the family members usually eat meals in separate rooms.
 The home on Roosevelt will give them a chance to enjoy meals as a family.

 “We’ve never been able to sit down together at one table to eat before,” Miller said.
 “I am looking forward to doing that.
 This house will have a lot more space.
 But in a way, it will bring us closer together.”

-Those who are chosen for the project must invest their own “sweat equity” in that project and the overall program.
-Dilling said participants can accumulate hours by helping on their own home remodel, attending courses on homeownership or participating in other organizational volunteer efforts.
+Those who are chosen as Habitat home recipients must invest 200 to 300 hours of “sweat equity” in their project and the overall program.
+Dilling said participants can accumulate hours by helping on their home remodel, attending courses on homeownership or participating in other organizational volunteer efforts.

 Miller has enjoyed working on her own future home and assisting Habitat for Humanity in a variety of other ways.